 All 19 painted goats remain the property of the RNA and will be returned to the RNA Showgrounds for display at this year's Ekka.

-The design must be accompanied with a 20 -100 word explanation to support their artistic direction.
+Students can take inspiration from their family, school, town or local agricultural industry to influence their design.
+The design must be accompanied with a 20-100 word explanation to support their artistic direction.